Mukesh-2005/spacex-classification-project-/Python_Dashboard/README.md

 ## 🖼️ Dashboard Preview

-Below is a screenshot of the interactive dashboard showing launch success and payload analysis for VAFB SLC-4E:
+Below is a screenshot of the interactive dashboard showing launch success and payload analysis for All sites:

 ![SpaceX Dashboard Screenshot](dashboard_screenshot.png)